PowerWire-Code/PowerWire/README.md

 <img src="/Logo2023.png" align="right">

-## 💻 Independent IBM Power news
+## 💻 Independent IBM Power News

 ### FormaServe &amp; NC Communications Join Forces to Publish PowerWire

-  <p>FormaServe, a leading provider of IBM i training and consultancy services, and NC Communications, a specialist in
-    IT events and media production, have announced a strategic partnership to publish PowerWire, the IBM Power newsletter.</p>
+ FormaServe, a leading provider of IBM i training and consultancy services, and NC Communications, a specialist in IT events and media production, have announced a strategic partnership to publish PowerWire, the IBM Power newsletter.

-  <p>PowerWire is a monthly online publication that covers the latest news, trends, and insights on IBM Power Systems,
-    including IBM i, AIX, and Linux.
-PowerWire aims to provide valuable information and resources for IBM Power users, developers, administrators, and enthusiasts across the globe.</p>
+  PowerWire is a monthly online publication that covers the latest news, trends, and insights on IBM Power Systems, including IBM i, AIX, and Linux.
+PowerWire aims to provide valuable information and resources for IBM Power users, developers, administrators, and enthusiasts across the globe.

-  <p>The partnership between FormaServe and NC Communications will leverage the expertise and experience of both
+  The partnership between FormaServe and NC Communications will leverage the expertise and experience of both
     companies to create high-quality content and deliver it to a wider audience.
-FormaServe will contribute its deep knowledge of IBM i and its applications, while NC Communications will bring its skills in media production and distribution.</p>
+FormaServe will contribute its deep knowledge of IBM i and its applications, while NC Communications will bring its skills in media production and distribution.

   <blockquote cite="https://www.formaserve.co.uk">
     <p>“We are delighted to partner with NC Communications to publish PowerWire, the IBM Power newsletter.
 We believe